Who, What and Why is Captain Realty?

 What about single family homes?

 If you have sufficient income to not be married to your home, and not live paycheck to paycheck, then Chicago is full of some of the most delicious homes in America.
 Really, I never get sick of searching for homes here because there is always something intriguing.
 My interest lies in homes with either historical character or properties that show the potential to be transformed into a modern living space, along with truly unique spaces.
 So basically, anything that is 'new construction' (a pejorative term for homes built hastily, without regard to architectural detail or quality materials) is out.
 Otherwise, even a raised 50's ranch has the potential to be an open floor plan home with a cathedral ceiling and an abundance of light.
 I have the ability to help the home buyer envision a home's true potential.
 We'll talk it out.
 Draw it.
+Bring in an architect or builder.
 Eventually, my buyer gets it.

 How about Live Work Spaces?